po1sigala/live/01-Class-Content/20-State/01-Activities/14-Stu_MultipleContexts/README.md

   * Update the application so that data pertaining to the user is stored in a nested object within the Gallery state.

-  * Uncomment the `<CardContainer />` and check to see if your card functions properly.

   * Add the ability to select a different language.

   * Ensure that data pertaining to the language is stored in a different nested object within the Gallery state.